tomkyle/negatives-positive/README.md

 When photographing your negatives, you'll probably use a negatives (film) holder.

 - The edges of your RAW photo usually will then have a black frame.
 - If the window of your negative holder is larger than the negative, your image will also show unlit film areas (i.e., spaces between the single negative frames), resulting in another “white“ frame.
+These unlit areas will become ‘absolute black’ in your positives version.

 ### Valid approaches